JiweiTian/FLEP-SGS2/README.md

 https://www.ettercap-project.org/

-8. For more information or additional data from this setup please contact:
+8. For more information or additional data from this setup please contact Marios Sazos at marios.sazos@nyu.edu
-(add email)